 4. Check in every few minutes

 Let’s say you tried all that.
 You made sure your toddler was awake long enough, kept the room clear of tempting toys, and created a calm, peaceful routine conducive for sleep.

 Except she still won’t go to sleep.
 She sings, talks, gets out of bed, you name it.
 What do you do then?

 Check in every few minutes.
 First, check in at five minutes.
 Make sure all is okay, and give her a quick reminder that it’s time to sleep.
 Do the same in 10 minutes, and again in 15 minutes.

 Keep your check-ins minimal: poke your head in, don’t make eye contact, and keep your voice calm and low.

 And check her diapers, too.
 I’ve gotten frustrated when my twins would remain awake, wondering what was keeping them up.
 Only after checking their diapers did I realize they had pooped.
 Usually, you can smell poop right when you walk in, but sometimes it’s not as obvious.

 5. Re-tuck your toddler calmly

 Don’t say a word or allow your face to show any signs of anger or frustration.
-Stay neutral and calm as you lead her back to bed and place the blanket and lovey right where they belong.
+Stay neutral and calm as you lead him back to bed and place the blanket and lovey where they belong.

 Every time I did this with my kids, they stayed in bed and eventually fell asleep.
 Maybe they were confused by this turn of events, or realized they should’ve been sleeping.
 The best part?
 I hardly lost my temper, and I didn’t have to check in often.